rthrbrs/styleguide/docs/numbers.md

 ## Currencies
-Where appropriate, convert currencies to U.S. dollars or euros.
+Where appropriate, convert currencies to dollars or euros.
 Do not mix different converted currencies in the same story.

+[**TO DO**] Refer to U.S. dollars simply as **dollars**.
+Specify the country for all other dollar currencies, such as the Canadian dollar.

 ### Website and Social Media
 In **headlines**, convert currencies into U.S. dollars or euros.
 In the **lead or text**, it is acceptable to mention the local currency on first reference, paired with the dollar or euro conversion in brackets.
 Use dollars or euros in subsequent references.